boaconsulta/test-front-end/readme.md

 5. Submit a pull request and send mail to dev@boaconsulta.com

 ### Requirements
-1. Write code with VueJS, React or Angular
+1. Write code with VueJS or Nuxt
 2. Use a CSS preprocessor of your choice.
 3. Tests and Documentation
 4. Webpack